fossasia/open-event-droidgen/README.md

 A) A standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data).
 A sample of the JSON format is maintained in the [Open Event Repository](http://github.com/fossasia/open-event).

 B) And the app uses the JSON API provided by open event orga servers server (Code maintained [here](https://github.com/fossasia/open-event-orga-server)).

+### Sample App

+A sample app for testing purposes is automatically build after commits in the repository.
+Please [download and test the app here](/sample-apk).

 ### Screenshots of a sample Android app